Shazam (econometrics software)

-SHAZAM is a comprehensive econometrics and statistics package for estimating, testing, simulating and forecasting many types of econometrics and statistical models.
+Shazam is a comprehensive econometrics and statistics package for estimating, testing, simulating and forecasting many types of econometrics and statistical models.
 SHAZAM was originally created in 1977 by Kenneth White.

-Compatibility

-SHAZAM Version 11 is available for all Windows platforms (server, workstation or desktop) from Windows XP or later.

 Data management

 All SHAZAM editions read and write both fixed and free format text formats using the READ and FORMAT statements.
 Data can be stored by observation (row) or by variable (column) with or without variable names.
 Through the supplied Windows Environment formats such as comma-separated values (CSV), Microsoft Excel (both XLS and XLSX) may also be read and written.

 SHAZAM Professional Edition contains comprehensive data import capabilities through its Data Connector and SQL editor allowing the import of machine data source such as tab, space or comma separated text formats, other file-based proprietary binary formats (including various Microsoft Excel formats) as well as Microsoft Access or any other LAN, WAN or internet data source for which the user has a driver on their system.
 In addition SHAZAM can import data from Database Management Systems (DBMS) and SHAZAM ships with drivers for most common data Database Management Systems.